openmrs/openmrs-contrib-rest-api-docs/source/includes/User/user.md

 ### Delete a user

-* Delete or Void a target user by its UUID.
+* Delete or retire a target user by its UUID.
 Returns a `404 Not Found` status if user not exists.If not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters